 A country cop vs. an urban serial killer provides Teuton genre writer-director Christian Alvart with a primal if standard dramatic fulcrum for his slick thriller, “Antibodies.”
-Not content with a straight psychological police procedural, Alvart mixes in distracting -- and unconvincing --Biblical symbolism in a curious bid for weightiness.
+Not content with a straight psychological police procedural, Alvart mixes in distracting — and unconvincing –Biblical symbolism in a curious bid for weightiness.
 Pic’s blatant borrowings from “Silence of the Lambs,” as well as swift pacing, helped it earn 180,000 admissions during local midsummer engagements, which may signal solid returns in Euro urban markets.